SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

   I would also try to port some parts (maybe `time.timerange`) of the code to use `astropy.Time` using `sunpy.time._astropy_time` so as to get an idea of what are the consequences of changing to `astropy.Time`.
 This function will be removed once the project is complete.

   During the last week I will finish of the work on [#2408](https://github.com/sunpy/sunpy/pull/2408) (Refactor parse_time) and get it merged.

+  During this time I would also work on some contributions towards astropy( Possibly *Improvement to `TimeDelta`* and *Format class for numpy.datetime64* because these would affect the way we go about changing `parse_time`).
+I won't get them merged, but most of the work would be done during this period.

 - Phase 1 (May 15 - June 17)